Zanderesque/EETCG/README.md

 ## Project Overview

 This repository contains the source code for the Elite Enterprise Transformation Consulting Group website (https://eetconsultinggroup.com/), built using Next.js.
-The website is designed to project a professional, modern, and client-focused image for a black, female-owned consulting firm based in Beech Island, South Carolina, specializing in Project Management, Program Management, Strategic Planning, Data & Analytics Consulting, Vendor Management, and AI Consulting.
+The website is designed to project a professional, modern, and client-focused image for a black, female-owned consulting firm specializing in Project Management, Program Management, Strategic Planning, Organizational Change Management, Training and Facilitation, Business Analysis, and more.

 ## Project Structure